Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Neural Algorithmic Reasoning as RL

-Our method relies on modelling algorithms as MDPs, transforming the algorithmic reasoning problem from predicting output features to predicting a series of actions.
-To do so, the \textit{Markov property} must hold: the future state of the problem depends only on the \textit{current} state and action.
-Many classic polynomial algorithms can be straightforwardly modelled to have the Markov property, as was also recognised by \citet{bohde2024on}.
-Similarly, the execution of combinatorial optimisation algorithms on graphs can typically be framed as sequences of choices of nodes or edges, as performed by the works reviewed in Section~\ref{sub:rlcombopt}.
-Using an MDP framing, we unify the previously distinct paradigms of learning trajectories of algorithms for polynomial time solvable and NP-hard combinatorial optimisation problems into a single task of learning a policy over graph element selections.
+Our method relies on modelling algorithms as MDPs, transforming the NAR problem from predicting output features to predicting a series of actions.
+GNARL is not itself a new RL algorithm, but a framework that turns NAR problems into MDPs so existing RL or IL methods can be used.
+The \textit{Markov property}, requiring that future states depend only on the \textit{current} state and action, straightforwardly holds for many polynomial algorithms, as was also recognised by \citet{bohde2024on}.
+Similarly, the execution of a combinatorial optimisation process on a graph can typically be framed as a sequence of choices of nodes or edges, as performed by the works reviewed in Section~\ref{sub:rlcombopt}.
+Using an MDP framing, we unify the previously distinct paradigms of learning trajectories of algorithms for polynomial-time solvable and NP-hard combinatorial optimisation problems into a single task of learning a policy over graph element selections.
 This permits the use of the same learning architecture, and can be trained with or without an expert algorithm.
+As argued in Section~\ref{sub:novelty}, the purpose of this reformulation is to strengthen the general NAR approach, rather than to present GNARL as a replacement for task-specific NCO pipelines.